 Meanwhile, the year-to-year core measure is growing 0.3%, reaching 4.3%.
 It should be noted that the measure is well above the Federal Reserve’s annual inflation target of 2%.

 Chris Weston, Research Head at Pepperstone, Melbourne, talked about the recent development.
-And if want to know more about Pepperstone, you can check our page.
+And if you want to know more about Pepperstone Broker, you can check our page.
 However, Chris foresees an 0.8% month-to-month print, taking the dollar index around 94.50.
 While the safe haven has been experiencing difficulties against the Yen, a positive US consumer price index can affect the USD-JPY shorts.

 On the other side, the Australian dollar dropped 0.33% to reach 0.7355 dollars.
 The currency hit the 0.73545 dollar mark for the first time since October 13th.
 Similarly, the NZD also fell 0.36% to 0.7104 dollars.